ibbobud/Cline-DOD/README.md

 <img align="right" width="340" src="https://github.com/user-attachments/assets/3cf21e04-7ce9-4d22-a7b9-ba2c595e88a4">

-### Use any API and Model
+### Use Local Models

-Cline supports API providers like OpenRouter, Anthropic, OpenAI, Google Gemini, AWS Bedrock, Azure, GCP Vertex, and Cerebras.
-You can also configure any OpenAI compatible API, or use a local model through LM Studio/Ollama.
-If you're using OpenRouter, the extension fetches their latest model list, allowing you to use the newest models as soon as they're available.
+This edition of Cline is restricted to local endpoints.
+Configure either an OpenAI compatible API running on your machine or use Ollama for fully local model execution.

 The extension also keeps track of total tokens and API usage cost for the entire task loop and individual requests, keeping you informed of spend every step of the way.